AkiAkiii/Literature-Notes/2022/0629 - 0706 A fast likelihood approach for estimation of large phylogenies from continuous trait data.md

 R is a PxP matrix with RD_x,y as its elements. the covariance matrix of the Brownian motion model = R

+## 2.3 Root Distance Method (RDM)

+### Step 1:  Estimating the differences ΔRDx:y,z

+MLE of covariance matrix in (2.1) from the allele frequency data

+MLE of ΔRDx:y,z :  ̂ ΔRDx:y,z

+### Step 2: Determining the ̂ ΔRDx:y,z values closest to zero

+set the lowest H of the observed Δ̂RDk:i,j to 0 for each triplet, and these are used as input to Step 3

+### Step 3: Identifying the splits from zero-valued Δ̂RD.

+By comparing the taxa involved in splits identified by zero-valued ΔRD, one can identify splits that are equivalent.
+Once all equivalencies are determined, a set of distinct splits is identified.

+result: reduced set G (the set of all distinct splits)

+add any missing two-taxon splits to G

+### Step 4: Estimating the tree-topology from the splits

+#### What is this step doing?

+assemble the split set G into a resolved binary tree

+#### transform G into a split indicator matrix

 # Defination

 ## 0. what is 'phylogenies'?